alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-03.md

 Flex is a property that arranges the child elements.
 This is the core concept!
 All of the other flex properties apply to the children and determine how the children are arranged.

-Solve the problems here: https://flexboxfroggy.com
+Practice and review flex by solving the problems here: https://flexboxfroggy.com

-Submit your answers to GradeScope!

 ## Creating Cards